-On the afternoon of Wednesday, 20th April 1938, the community of New Cumnock was stunned into shock as the news of a terrible tragedy at the Bank No. 6 Pit engulfed the miners’ rows like a black pall over a loved-one’s casket.
+On the afternoon of Wednesday, 20th April 1938, the community of New Cumnock was stunned into a state of shock as the news of a terrible tragedy at the Bank No. 6 Pit engulfed the miners’ rows like a black pall over a loved-one’s casket.
 The pit was owned by New Cumnock Collieries Ltd. and employed some 200 men.

 About 2:30pm, at the end of their shift, twenty eight men filed into the rake of hutches waiting at the landing to take them to the surface.
 The first seven hutches carried four men each whilst the last hutch remained vacant of passengers.
 It carried only the ’jock’, a safety device designed to drop and snag on the sleepers below and de-rail the empty hutch to prevent the other passenger hutches from careering down the track.
 Four hundred yards into the journey home the steel wire hauling the hutches snapped, bringing the rake to a halt, before it slowly began to slip back down the 1 in 3.5 slope.
 The ‘jock’ delayed the rake’s descent but only momentarily.
 It bent and buckled before condemning the eight carriages into the terrifying tunnel of darkness releasing them to hurtle at speed, swaying violently from side to side, toward the terminus hundreds of fathoms below.